Sami's Site: CSB - Trellix Support and Tests

 Easy to update/change the link or content.

 Many iFrames can be placed on the same page.
-(There are five on this page)
+(There are eight on this page)

 Use links in one iFrame to change another.
 Useful for samples, images, product descriptions.

-You can float an iframe over the page contents to create interesting designs.
-(Frame 5)
+You can float an iframe over the page contents to create interesting designs using layers.

 purple arrow purple arrowYou can change 2 iFrames with a single link!